cc-rock/FoursquareApiTest/README.md

 Improvements / To-Do:

 * Use the new dagger android integration and activity scoped subcomponents
+* Put searchView inside action bar
+* searchView suggestion